carsonoid/adventofcode19/presentation/presentation.md

 Another case where inputs could be very long lines.
 Time to use a reader!
 One rune at a time.
 (Hindsight: probably should have used ReadByte or converted to a string and then int for proper error checking)

+---

+This code converts a rune for 0-9 to an int.
+But it will fail silently for runes out of range.

 ```golang
 r, _, err := reader.ReadRune()
 if err != nil {